parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/call_contract.md

     --amount <AMOUNT_TO_CONTRACT> \
     ```

 The gas limit required for the transaction depends on the complexity of the smart contract.
 For safety reasons, you can always set a higher gas limit.
-You can also test contract call on testnet to reassure.
+You can also test contract calls on testnet to reassure.

-Then you can submit the transaction in the same way as [submitting transfer transaction](./transfer.md#submitting-transaction).
+Then you can submit the transaction in the same way as [submitting transfer transaction](../getting_started/transfer.md#submitting-transaction).

 To query the resulting receipt of the transaction,